syeda-batool99/React-JS-Task/README.md

 # React-JS-Task

 I have used the following approach:
- - Convert the array of airports into a graph.
+ - Converted the array of airports into a graph.
  - Applied Dijkstra Algorithm to find the lowest cost path amongst the starting and ending airports.

  To run the file please use the following command: